-General Dentistry Williamsville NY
+General Dentistry Special

 Our teeth are meant to last a lifetime.
 Sometimes teeth become damaged.
 Decay may cause a deep cavity, an injury may chip or crack a tooth and grinding or clinching while you sleep may even cause damage.
 Left untreated, these conditions only worsen and may lead to infections.
 Only in the worst cases disease or infection causes pain.
 Leaving needed treatment unattended may only lead to larger and more costly treatments.